electronicfieldguide/efg2/IzPackInstaller/mac/ReadMe_MacUsers.txt

 V) ImageMagick Installation

-EFG2 uses ImageMagick to generate high-quality thumbnails.
+The EFG Data Importer uses ImageMagick to generate high-quality thumbnails.

    1) Double click on the imagemagick-6.1.7.pkg, located in the /mac/Image Magick folder, to install ImageMagick at /usr/local/bin

-VI) Proceed with EFG2 installation
+VI) Proceed with EFG Data Importer installation

 Congratulations!
-You have now successfully installed all of the prerequisites to run EFG2.
-Refer back to the main documentation to install EFG2.
+You have now successfully installed all of the prerequisites to run EFG Data Importer.
+Refer back to the main documentation to install the EFG Data Importer.